TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/Format.rst

 Markdown
 ========

-Currently, you can also use markdown for your documentation.
+Currently, you can also use markdown for your (extension) documentation.

 One problem with markdown is that there are many dialects.
 Since a while there is a standard **commonmark**.
 At https://readthedocs.org people are trying to make commonmark available.